Despite rescue, Seattle startups and banks face SVB blowback

 “The majority of entrepreneurs I know are switching to very secure, too-big-to-fail banks, just to be safe,” said R. Joe Ottinger, a Seattle-area tech founder and CEO of Innovate Leadership Network.

-But those who jump ship face other concerns, industry experts say officials say.
+But those who jump ship face other concerns, industry experts say.
 Other banks may lack SVB’s decades of industry expertise or its willingness to finance startups, especially newer ones that may be years from generating profits.

-SVB filled that role by offering loans, or “venture debt,” to startups that had secured venture capital but might not qualify for conventional bank finance.
+SVB filled that role by offering loans, or “venture debt,” to startups that had secured venture capital but might not qualify for conventional bank financing.
 It also offered lines of credit, which allowed startups to cover dips in cash flow – for example, when a startup had to pay its vendors before it received payment from its customers.

 Madrona’s Cochran says SVB wasn’t the only bank that offered venture debt or credit lines to startups.
-What isn’t clear, she said, is whether SVB’s troubles mean that other banks can mow charge more for loans “because that big competitor is gone.”
+What isn’t clear, she said, is whether SVB’s troubles mean that other banks can now charge more for loans “because that big competitor is gone.”

-Another concern: the sheer number of former SVB customers switching banks could create painful finance delays, especially for smaller startups with smaller cash reserves, said Parker of the Washington Technology Industry Association.
+Another concern: the sheer number of former SVB customers switching banks could create painful finance delays, especially for smaller startups with smaller cash reserves, said Parker, of the Washington Technology Industry Association.

 “From a practical standpoint, the banks who are taking on all of these [former SVB] accounts are going to prioritize the companies with the most money,” said Parker.